besmarques/React-Express-Mysql/readme.md

 - [@babel/preset-react](https://babeljs.io/docs/en/babel-preset-react): Babel preset for all React plugins, for example, converts JSX and removes React.PropTypes.
 - [axios](https://www.npmjs.com/package/axios): Promise based HTTP client for the browser and node.js.
 - [babel-loader](https://webpack.js.org/loaders/babel-loader/): This package allows transpiling JavaScript files using Babel and webpack.
+- [bcrypt](https://www.npmjs.com/package/bcrypt): A library to help you hash passwords.
+Bcrypt is a password-hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher.
 - [dotenv](https://www.npmjs.com/package/dotenv): Dotenv is a zero-dependency module that loads environment variables from a `.env` file into `process.env`.
 - [express](https://expressjs.com/): Fast, unopinionated, minimalist web framework for Node.js.
 - [express-mysql-session](https://www.npmjs.com/package/express-mysql-session): A MySQL session store for Express.
 - [express-session](https://www.npmjs.com/package/express-session): Simple session middleware for Express.
+- [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken): An implementation of JSON Web Tokens.
+This is a compact, URL-safe means of representing claims to be transferred between two parties.
 - [mysql2](https://www.npmjs.com/package/mysql2): MySQL client for Node.js with focus on performance.
 Supports prepared statements, non-utf8 encodings, binary log protocol, compression, ssl and much more.
 - [newrelic](https://www.npmjs.com/package/newrelic): New Relic's official Node.js agent.
 This package instruments your application for performance monitoring with New Relic.
 - [react](https://reactjs.org/): A JavaScript library for building user interfaces.